 Post Excerpts can also affect how the content in your feed appears …

-(Post excerpts affect how your feed content will appear)
+(Post excerpts can affect how your feeds will appear)

-We have written a detailed tutorial on WordPress Post excerpts here:
+We have created a detailed tutorial on WordPress Post excerpts here:

 View The Content Of Your RSS Feeds

-As mentioned previously, all that’s required to view a feed’s content is to copy the feed’s URL to your clipboard and paste it into an application that translates feeds into readable content.
+As mentioned previously, all you have to do to view the content of a feed is to copy the feed’s URL and paste it into an application that translates feeds into readable content for humans.

 Next, copy the feed URL to your clipboard …